5 people murdered in Kansas City the past 48 hours, bringing the total to 39 in 2021

-KANSAS CITY, MO (KCTV) --- Five people have been murdered in Kansas City over the past 48 hours.
+KANSAS CITY, MO (KCTV) -- Five people were murdered in Kansas City over the weekend.

 So far in 2021, Kansas City homicide total ahead of pace at this point in record-setting year of 2020